jtc1246/openai-playground/README.md

 - Add any openai-compatible API service.
 - In stream mode.
 - Chatting history storage and export.
+- Disable the terrible automatic conversion to json format by openai.

 This is a useful tool for those AI services that have awful playground experience.